Maphist0/hdiov-ae/README.md

 More details can be found in our EuroSys-2024 paper with the same title.

 ## A few notes
-HD-IOV is a rename of Intel Scalable I/O Virtualization (SIOV) due to annoymous paper submission rules.
+The code of HD-IOV has been contributed to the Intel Scalable I/O Virtualization (SIOV) project.
 [Link to: Intel SIOV specification](https://cdrdv2-public.intel.com/671403/intel-scalable-io-virtualization-technical-specification.pdf)

 ### Hardware requirements
 To deploy HD-IOV, you'll need two physical servers: one is the virtualization server (device-under-test), the other is a client.